 In this same reasoning, rejection isn’t something to cherish, but it’s an answer.
 It also allows you to understand what went wrong and adjust.
 Each adjustment will bring you closer to your goal.

-2. Realizing the Greats have Failed
+2. Realizing Even The Greats Have Failed

 This is a really profound moment.
 A lot of sales managers and successful performers have stated that once you realize everyone you have ever idolized has failed beyond belief, your goals become more clear.